 The Barna Group defined a biblical worldview as belief in the following:

 • absolute moral truth exists

 • the Bible is completely inerrant

-• that Satan is a real being, not symbolic,
+• Satan is a real being, not symbolic

-• that a person cannot earn his way into the kingdom of God though good works,
+• a person cannot earn his way into the kingdom of God though good works

-• that Jesus Christ lived a sinless life on earth, and
+• Jesus Christ lived a sinless life on earth

-• that God is the supreme Creator of the heavens and the earth and reigns over the whole universe today.
+• God is the supreme Creator of the heavens and the earth and reigns over the whole universe today